atos-greg-brondo/technology_radar/README.md

 For reference have a look at [public/index.html](./public/index.html).

 ### Change the fonts
-To change the fonts, create a public folder in your application and put your fonts in it.
+To change the fonts, create a public/fonts folder in your application and put your fonts in it.

 Create a `fonts.css` in the public folder and load your fonts.
 > For now only 2 fonts will be used: `DIN normal` and `DIN 300`.